holmes2136/Content-Pages/LFK_enquete_English.md

 ### Among the projects you have worked on, which one are you  most proud of?
 What were your tasks in the project, and how did you use your knowledge/skills to come up with the solution?

+SBLCENTER

+Which is project about Stock broker securities lending , It' brand new project in the meantime depend on government's requirement , So there are some problems i need to face :

+1.Tough deadline
+2.Need to integrate old version application
+3.Go to the next generation tech for maintainable purpose 4.Large scope reports and functionalities requirement 5.Our developers is not good both font-end and backend

+Old version application still build in Server-side style programing which may  mix business logic with UI , We try to use MVC style for maintainalbe and resource reuse purpose , so we extract some business logic into REST API style so that make old application can alive with new application

+Due to the point 5 , we can not just allow one person do the full-stack work which make work slow , under MVC style programing , we can easily split into font-end and back-end works

+We have a lots of reports need to build
+1.We try to splite works into database work and backend work due to some people is good in database 2.Use third-party reporint service to easily to buld the UI of report and scall possibility

+Some UI is complex
+Becuase the industry character , some ui is complex make hard maintainable , so we induct Angular to resolve this , make UI more OOP

 ### Public Repository URL (if you have GitHub and Bitbucket accounts)